cncf/glossary/content/en/observability.md

 tags: ["fundamentals", "", ""]
 ---

-Observability is the capability to continuously generate and discover actionable insights, based on signals from the system under observation, that is, derive the system's state from its external output. with the goal to influence the system.
+Observability is the capability to continuously generate and discover actionable insights based on signals from the system under observation. based on signals from the system under observation, that is, derive the system's state from its external output. with the goal to influence the system.